griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ```

 ### Log-fold change shrinkage
-It is good practice to shrink the log-fold change values, this does exactly what it sounds like, reducing the amount of log-fold change for genes where there are few counts which create huge variability that is not truly biological signal.
+It is good practice to shrink the log-fold change values, this does exactly what it sounds like, reducing the amount of log-fold change for genes where there are few counts which create huge variability that is not true biological signal.
 Consider for example a gene for two samples, one sample has 1 read, and and one sample has 6 reads, that is a 6 fold change, that is likely not accurate.
-There are a number of algorithms that can be used to shrink log2 fold change, here we will use the apeglm algorithm, which does require the apeglm package to be installed.
+There are a number of algorithms that can be used to shrink log2 fold change, here we will use the apeglm algorithm, which requires the apeglm package to be installed.

 ```R
 # shrink the log2 fold change estimates